earlyann/Zillow_target_city_analysis/README.md

 ### Overview

 This project analyzes the housing market of four target cities - Minneapolis, Seattle, Portland, and Boulder - using Zillow data.
 The analysis includes examining the relationships between home values, home list prices, and home sales prices, as well as exploring median home values, home inventory, and median list and sales prices.
+The goal is to gain an overview of the different markets.

 ### Methodology